MV Cenwulf

 MV Cenwulf was one of Wightlink's 'C' class vehicle and passenger ferries on their route from Lymington to Yarmouth on the Isle of Wight.

 History

-Cenwulf was built in 1973 by Robb Caledon Shipbuilders Ltd in Dundee, Scotland, for Sealink Isle of Wight.
+Cenwulf was built in 1973 by Robb Caledon Shipbuilders in Dundee, Scotland, for Sealink Isle of Wight.
 The ship was named 'Cenwulf' after Coenwulf of Mercia, an Anglo-Saxon king of the Mercians from 796.
 Her maiden sailing was on 18 October 1973, when she replaced the 1938-built on the Lymington to Yarmouth route.

 In 1990 ownership passed to Wightlink after the privatisation of Sealink in 1984.